West Sumatra: Geography

-West Sumatra lies in the middle of the western coast of Sumatra, and has an area of 42,130.82 km2.
+West Sumatra lies in the middle of the western coast of Sumatra, and has an area of 42,119.54 km2.
 Geographic features include plains, mountainous volcanic highlands formed by the Barisan mountain range that runs from north-west to south-east, and an offshore island archipelago called the Mentawai Islands.
 The West Sumatran coastline faces the Indian Ocean and stretches 375 km from North Sumatra province in the north-west to Bengkulu in the south-east.
-The lakes of West Sumatra include: Maninjau (99.5 km2), Singkarak (130.1 km2), Diatas (31.5 km2), Dibawah (14.0 km2), Talang (5.0 km2).
-The rivers of West Sumatra include: Kuranji, Anai, Ombilin, Suliki, Agam, Sinamar, Arau.
-The mountains & volcanoes of West Sumatra include: Kerinci (3,805 m), Marapi (2,891 m), Sago (2,271 m), Singgalang (2,877 m), Talakmau (2,912 m), Talang (2,572 m), Tandikat (2,438 m).
+The lakes of West Sumatra include: Maninjau (99.5 km2), Singkarak (130.1 km2), Diatas (31.5 km2), Dibawah (14.0 km2) and Talang (5.0 km2).
+Most of the rivers in West Sumatra flow into the Strait of Malacca, include: Batanghari, Kampar, Ombilin and Sinamar, and others flow into the Indian Ocean, include: Kuranji, Anai and Arau.
+The mountains and volcanoes of West Sumatra include: Kerinci (3,805 m), Talakmau (2,912 m), Marapi (2,891 m), Singgalang (2,877 m), Talang (2,572 m), Tandikat (2,438 m) and Sago (2,271 m).

-West Sumatra is one of the earthquake-prone areas in Indonesia, due to its location in the tectonic slab located between the confluence of two major continental plates (the Eurasian plate and Indo-Australian plate) and Great Sumatran fault, plus the activity of the active volcanoes.
+West Sumatra is one of the earthquake-prone areas in Indonesia, due to its location in the tectonic slab located between the confluence of two major continental plates (the Eurasian Plate and Indo-Australian Plate) and Great Sumatran fault, plus the activity of the active volcanoes.
 Large earthquakes that occurred recently in West Sumatra earthquake were the 2009 Sumatra earthquake and the 2010 Mentawai earthquake and tsunami.
 The area was also affected by the 2004 Indian Ocean Tsunami.

-Climate

 This region has a tropical monsoon climate, similar to most other Indonesian provinces.
 Throughout the year the province is only affected by two seasons, namely the rainy season and the dry season.
 The air temperature varies from 24.7 to 32.9 degrees Celsius with air humidity levels ranging from 82% to 88%.
 The relative rainy season falls from October to April.
 Variation in rainfall ranges from 2,100 mm to 3,264 mm.
 The month December is the month with the most rainfall.
 While the dry season usually starts in June to September.

 The season in West Sumatra is similar to other regions in Indonesia, only known for two seasons, namely the dry season and the rainy season.
 From June to September wind flows from Australia and do not contain much water vapor, resulting in a dry season.
 Conversely in December to March many wind currents contain water vapor from Asia and the Pacific Ocean during the rainy season.
-Such conditions occur every half year after passing the transition period in between April - May and October - November.
+Such conditions occur every half-year after passing the transition period in between April – May and October – November.

-The city of Padang is one of Indonesia's wettest cities, with frequent rainfall throughout the course of the year.

 As in most other province of Indonesia, West Sumatra has a tropical rainforest climate (Köppen climate classification Af) bordering on a tropical monsoon climate.
 The climate is very much dictated by the surrounding sea and the prevailing wind system.
 It has high average temperature and high average rainfall.